-- appointing one member to represent the interests of mana whenua iwi of the region to each of Greater Wellington's committees.
-This does not include the Wellington Regional Strategy Committee or the Regional Transport Committee, as these have their own individual mechanisms in place for appointing Māori interest representatives. - appointing seven persons to Te Upoko Taiao Natural Resource Management Committee for their skills, attributes or knowledge relevant to the work of the committee and including their knowledge of the role of the relevant iwi authority to which they belong.
+- appointing one member to represent the interests of mana whenua iwi of the region to each of Greater Wellington's Wellbeing committees. - appointing seven persons to Te Upoko Taiao Natural Resource Management Committee for their skills, attributes or knowledge relevant to the work of the committee and including their knowledge of the robe of the relevant iwi authority to which they belong.